Are Herbal Teas Safe During Your Pregnancy?

 - These teas can also be used as medicinal remedies (relating to, or having the properties of medicine).

-What teas are safe to consume during pregnancy?
+Which teas are safe during pregnancy?

 Although non-herbal tea is assumed to have great health benefits due to the antioxidants, it also contains caffeine, which pregnant and breastfeeding women are often encouraged to cut down on or eliminate.

 The average cup of non-herbal tea contains about 40-50 milligrams of caffeine.
 Decaffeinated nonherbal tea does still contain a bit of caffeine; however, the amount is usually only about .4 milligrams.

 Caffeine crosses the placenta and reaches your developing baby.
 The baby cannot metabolize caffeine like an adult can.
 Also, consuming caffeine while breastfeeding could contribute to infant sleep disorders.